lb1224-icl/RISC-V-Project-Team6/statements/Lucca.md

 ## 3. Fetch Stage

 To make moving to pipelined stages easier, we split the single cycle CPU into 5 sub top files named after the 5 stages of a pipelined processor.
-I worked on the fetch stage.

 | Feature | Files | Commit(s) | Notes |
 | --- | --- | --- | --- |